Das Paar im Kahn: Kommissär Hunkeler

 To determine Hunkeler's unconventional way, his compassion for the little people, his conflicts with colleagues, make him a geek.
 The Basel police wants to get rid of him because Hunkeler often does not adhere to the rules.
 As the film director loves thick commissioners, she looked for an actor that was thick, credibly embody the representative of the little people and having charisma.
 Mathias Gnädinger was the ideal choice, even for Hans Jörg Schneider: Gnädinger is Hunkeler is Gnädinger.
 Mathias Gnädinger, in his early years a stage actor at the Theater Neumarkt at Neumarkt, Zürich, died on 3 April 2015, hence the Hunkeler serial comprises six films in all.

 Reception

 Das Paar im Kahn premiered at 10e Cinéma tout écran at Geneva in Switzerland in October 2004 and at the 40th Solothurn Film Festival in January 2005.
 The film was repeatedly broadcast in the Swiss television, for the last time on 2 May 2015 on SRF 1.

-tvspielfilm claims, Swiss adaption of Maigret.
+tvspielfilm claims, Swiss adaptation of Maigret.